 A Natural Community of Care (NCC) is a group of partners that serve the same Medicaid population due to geographical proximity, natural referral patterns, and collaborative service agreements.
 For non-clinical partners, the benefit of participating in your NCC convenings is shared learning, networking, and informing the shared commitments of implementation partners under the Medicaid Transformation Project (MTP).
 There are no costs to participating in your NCC.
 Please refer to our FAQ for more information.

-The OCH hosted three convenings for each county NCC.
+In January and February of 2018, the OCH hosted three convenings for each county NCC.
 Each convening built on the former toward a Shared Change Plan for service transformation for Medicaid beneficiaries across our region.
 The materials shared during these meetings are provided for reference below.

 January 11, 2018 1-4pm